 Stay Safe Online

-Checking security certificates before entering personal information online helps to ensure that the website is legitimate.
-Also, be aware that there are sites that mimic legitimate websites to steal your data.
+- Check security certificates before entering personal information online to ensure the website is legtimate.

 Think Before You Click!

 Use HTTPS.
 The URL for a website will tell you whether you are browsing securely or not.
 Just check to see if it begins with http or https.
 Https means you are accessing the site on a secure connection.

 - Never open an email attachment that you aren't expecting, even if it looks like it comes from someone you know.
 If it asks for personal information or requires you to click on an email link to login, it's usually a scam.

 - Email spam is often harmless, but some spammers disguise messages to look like legitimate email.
 You should never download attachments from unfamiliar sources or send passwords over email.

 - Remember that organizations such as PayPal or your bank will never ask for account numbers, passwords, or other sensitive data over email.

 Malware is malicious software that hinders your computer's performance and may be installed without your knowledge.
 It is generally difficult to remove from your computer.

 Spyware is a type of malware that is used to siphon personal information from your computer.

 Here are some tips when downloading anit-spyware software: